Install Chef Automate¶

 Because the Chef server is composed of many different services that work together to create a functioning system, this step may take a few minutes to complete.

-The name must begin with a lower-case letter or digit, may only contain lower-case letters, digits, hyphens, and underscores, and must be between 1 and 255 characters.
+The organization name (denoted by the placeholder AUTOMATE_CHEF_ORG above) must begin with a lower-case letter or digit, may only contain lower-case letters, digits, hyphens, and underscores, and must be between 1 and 255 characters.
 For example: 4thcoffee.

 The full name must begin with a non-white space character and must be between 1 and 1023 characters.
 For example: 'Fourth Coffee, Inc.'.

-The --association_user option will associate the user_name with the admins security group on the Chef server.
+The --association_user (-a) option will associate the delivery user with the admins security group on the Chef server.

 An RSA private key is generated automatically.
 This is the chef-validator key and should be saved to a safe location.
 The --filename option will save the RSA private key to the specified absolute path.

-Push jobs is available as an add-on to Chef server.
-You can also use runners and the new job dispatch system instead of the previous push jobs-based system.
+Push jobs server is available as an add-on to Chef server.
+If you only wish to use push jobs for deployment testing, you can use runners and the new job dispatch system in conjunction with Push jobs server.

 Download the appropriate package for your platform from https://downloads.chef.io/push-jobs-server/ and copy it to the Chef server.
 The location that it’s been saved to is referred to as PATH_TO_DOWNLOADED_PACKAGE.